ChainSafe/forest-iac/README.md

 Feel free to contribute to the codebase by resolving any open issues, refactoring, adding new features, writing test cases, or any other way to make the project better and helpful to the community.
 Feel free to fork and send pull requests.

 ## Questions
-Feel free to contact the team by creating an issue or raising a discussion [here](https://github.com/ChainSafe/forest/discussions) for more details on interacting with the infrastructure if needed while in deployment.
+Feel free to contact the team by creating an issue or raising a discussion [here](https://github.com/ChainSafe/forest/discussions) for more details on interacting with the infrastructure if the need arises during deployment.